No products in the cart.

 - Rainbow crayons – a crayon melting point experiment – I love the clever idea of reusing crayons for a science experiment, finishing up with a beautiful set of rainbow crayons in the end!

-- Melted crayon watermelon suncatchers – For a fun summery project, give these bright and cheery watermelon suncatchers a try!
+- Watermelon suncatchers from melted crayons – Try these bright and cheery watermelon suncatchers for a fun summery project!

 - Melted crayon rock art – This fun process combines natural and recycled materials for a phenomenal project.

-- Wax paper & melted crayon lanterns – Use simple supplies to make your own luminous lantern!
+- Wax paper & crayon sprinkle lanterns – Use simple supplies to make your own luminous lantern!

-- DIY Fun-shaped crayons – This detailed tutorial takes you through all the best basics of at-home crayon-making (and how we adore these colorful butterfly beauties!)
+- DIY Fun-shaped recycled crayons – This detailed tutorial takes you through all the basics of at-home crayon-making (and how we adore these colorful butterfly beauties!)